vuepress-theme-hope/vuepress-theme-hope/docs/copyright2/src/guide.md

 ## Usage

-This plugin is disabled globally by default, you need to manually enable it by setting `copy: true` in page frontmatter .
+This plugin is disabled globally by default, you need to manually enable it by setting `copy: true` in page frontmatter.
 Of course, you can set `global: true` in the plugin options to make it globally enabled, and set `copy: false` in page frontmatter to disable it.

 To avoid disturbing visitors, copyright information will be appended only when the length of content copied by the user is not less than `100`.
-If you want to change this threshold, please set `triggerWords`, and this option supports being override via `copy.triggerWord` in page frontmatter.
+If you want to change this threshold, please set `triggerWords`, and this option supports being overridden via `copy.triggerWord` in page frontmatter.

 ## Disable Copy and Selection

-- If you don’t want users to copy your entire site or specific page text, you can set `disableCopy` in plugin options or `copy.disableCopy` in page frontmatter, the latter has higher priority.
+- If you don't want users to copy your entire site or specific page text, you can set `disableCopy` in plugin options or `copy.disableCopy` in page frontmatter, the latter has higher priority.
-- If you don’t want users to select your entire site or specific page text, you can set `disableSelection` in plugin options or `copy.disableSelection` in page frontmatter, the latter has higher priority.
+- If you don't want users to select your entire site or specific page text, you can set `disableSelection` in plugin options or `copy.disableSelection` in page frontmatter, the latter has higher priority.

 ## Copyright Information